michpara/web-development/README.md

 ## **Project**

-These projects are listed in **order of completion**.
+These projects are listed in **ORDER OF COMPLETION**.
 The further down you go, the more experience I had.

 ## Course: Web Development 101 (COMPLETED)